 More readily available information enables more effective communication.
-One of the most important times to communicate flood risk is during the real-estate transaction process.
+One of the most important times to communicate flood and other hazard risks is during the real-estate transaction process.
 Maine's new flood disclosure law requires sellers to inform prospective buyers of certain flood risks.
+Existing online federal tools are cumbersome because they are not designed for real estate professionals.
 Developing an online tool that makes this information easy to find and transparent would benefit parties on both sides of the transaction.
 The tool can also help homeowners assess their needs for flood insurance and determine if improvements are needed to strengthen their home against damage (see Recommendation 6).
 An example of such an online tool is BuyersAware (www.buyersaware.com), which makes flood and fire risk information available and easy to understand for property owners in Texas.